 - Now is as good a time as any to quit smoking!
 Smokers are more likely to have menopausal hot flash symptoms than nonsmokers, so get rid of that pack of cigs and you may enjoy fewer hot flashes (and better overall health)

 - Hot flashes go skipping hand-in-hand with stress and anxiety, according to a six-year study in Menopause.
-In the study, the most-stressed women were five times (I repeat, five times!) more likely than normally stressed ones to report hot flashes.
+In the study, the most stressed women were five times (I repeat, five times!) more likely than normally stressed ones to report hot flashes.
+Try meditation and/or yoga.

 Suffering in silence is OUT!
 Reaching out is IN!